What is a “brand?”

 Download the editorial style guide (login required)

-The visual identity guide includes usage of the university’s logo, seal, and visual marks like athletic logos as well as official colors and fonts for use on apparel and promotional items.
+This guide includes usage of the university’s logo, seal, and visual marks like athletic logos as well as official colors and fonts for use on apparel and promotional items.

-Download the visual identity guide (login required)
+Download the brand and visual identity guidelines (login required)

 Please familiarize yourself with these guidelines.
 If you have questions, contact: